yonatanlou/QumranNLP/README.md

 **Running Tasks**:

 Today tasks:
+1. Baseline for sec no sec unsupervised learning.
-1. Choose a framework to implement unsupervised GNN (pytorch).
+2. Choose a framework to implement unsupervised GNN (pytorch).
 2. Read unsupervised learning.
-3. Lab tasks
-4. CI tasks

 Tasks:
 1. Clustering baseline: Split the corpus into sentences (100 words per sentence), cluster with each one of the proposed methods (trigrams, starr, bert), get Dasgupta score.
 V
-2. sennd treemap for all models + tsne.
 2. sectarian and not sectarian unsupervised (k means 2)
 3. Clustering of Serech Hayachad (חוקים, שירה וכו)
 2. Implementing GNN for getting better scores.